 To maximize your return on investment requires commitment.
 Compare the engagement of a business coach or leadership coach to that of a fitness or financial coach.
 They can provide valuable insights, accountability, and encouragement, but you’re the one who has to do the workout or implement changes to your spending or saving habits.

 The same can be said for a marketing business development coach.
 You must put in the time—about 5 to 10 hours per week generally—and commit to making changes if you want to see a worthwhile ROI.
 Otherwise, you won’t receive the full value that a coach has to offer.

-A business coach can help you analyze where there are opportunities in your operations to improve your profit margin, delight clients and increase retention all while building leaders within your organization so that you can finally own a blessing, not a burden.
+A business coach can help you analyze where there are opportunities in your sales and operations to improve your profit margin, delight clients and increase retention all while building leaders within your organization so that you can finally own a blessing, not a burden.

 How Do I Choose a Business Coach?